 Executive Board Officers

 Jay Metzger is the GIS Manager for the Rhode Island Department of Health.
 He has a background in Environmental and Municipal GIS.
 He has a passion for GIS and it shows in his exuberance for the growth of the GIS Profession.
-This is his third year serving on the Board of Directors for NEURISA, and is honored to be the acting President in 2020.
+This is his fourth year serving on the Board of Directors for NEURISA, and is honored to be the Immediate Past-President in 2021.
 In his spare time, he keeps busy with his two daughters and loves to see them laugh.
 Excelsior!

 Thad Dymkowski, GISP, Treasurer

-Thad Dymkowski is most recently the GIS Analyst for the Town of South Windsor, Connecticut.
-With a BA and MS in Geography/GIS from Central Connecticut State University, and almost 20 years of GIS experience, Thad has bounced around between private sector, public sector, and the world of academia.
-You may or may not have seen him present at a NEARC conference, NEURISA Day, a GIS Day event, or any other place people are willing to listen to him.
-He is most proud of his 6 year old twins, but also his GISP and the GIS Certificate Program that he created and teaches at his alma mater.
-This is his fourth term as Treasurer for NEURISA, though he has been a longtime supporter of NEURISA.
-When not playing the role of GIS professional, he likes practicing Karate with his son (purple belt), watching his daughter dance ballet, and sitting on the beach with his wife.
+Thad Dymkowski is the GIS Analyst for the Town of South Windsor, Connecticut.
+With a BA and MS in Geography/GIS from Central Connecticut State University, and almost 20 years of professional experience, Thad has contributed to the private sector, public sector, and the world of academia.
+You may or may not have seen him present at a NEARC conference, NEURISA Day, a GIS Day event, or any other place people are happy to listen to him.
+He is most proud of his 8 year old twins, but also his GISP and the GIS Certificate Program that he created and teaches at his alma mater.
+This is his fifth term in the role of Treasurer for NEURISA, though he has been a longtime supporter of NEURISA.
+When not playing the role of GIS professional, he likes playing soccer with his kids, listening to live music, and sitting on any beach with his wife.

 Cynthia Gaines, GISP, Events Coordinator